Teton Backcountry Essentials

 - Sunscreen/Lip balm

-SKI/SNOWBOARD EQUIPMENT FOR THE BACKCOUNTRY (Packages available for rent at JHMG)
+SKI/SNOWBOARD EQUIPMENT FOR THE BACKCOUNTRY (Packages available for rent)

 - Boots: Alpine Touring, Telemark, or Snowboarding Boots